Date of visit: 21 November 2018

-The prisoners valued the Prisoner Council, which they felt was effective, and range of peer support mentors – highlighting in particular the Listeners, mental health and violence reduction reps, as well as ‘carers’ for silk & elderly prisoners.
-Support & events for minority groups, involving both prisoners and staff, were another positive, while induction was ‘excellent’, preparing people well and signposting them to training & work, and the CRC-led resettlement work (inc. help with bank accounts, accommodation, CVs & interviews) was also praised.
+The prisoners valued the Prisoner Council, which they felt was effective, and range of peer support mentors – highlighting in particular the Prisoners trained by Samaritans to provide a listening ear and support to prisoners in crisis, mental health and violence reduction reps, as well as ‘carers’ for sick and elderly prisoners.
+Support and events for minority groups, involving both prisoners and staff, were another positive, while induction was ‘excellent’, preparing people well and signposting them to training and work, and the Community Rehabilitation Company – providing probation services for low and medium risk offenders led resettlement work (including help with bank accounts, accommodation, CVs & interviews) was also praised.

-The Officers praised staff morale and relations between staff, and said Spice and safety were ‘much improved’.
-The new staff were welcomed, and they praised a ‘brilliant’ full-time POELT mentor and extended shadowing & support.
+The Officers praised staff morale and relations between staff, and said Synthetic psychoactive substance, originally marketed as a synthetic cannabis – often used as a generic term for all synthetic psychoactive substances and safety were ‘much improved’.
+The new staff were welcomed, and they praised a ‘brilliant’ full-time Prison Officer Entry Level Training – generally used to describe Officers under training and recent graduates mentor and extended shadowing and support.
 They enjoyed the staff BBQ, open days, and ‘free’ Christmas dinner!
-The ‘enabling environment’ wing was ‘fantastic’ and they rated education & training too.
+The ‘enabling environment’ wing was ‘fantastic’, and they rated education & training too.